Scratch2033YT/EverAI/README.md

 # EverAI
-EverAI is a page that allows you to use any AI fo free
+EverAI is a page that allows you to use any AI for free